tpsst5/test/README.md

 - Vanilla Javascript

 ## Setup:
-The live version of the webpage can be seen [here](https://tpsst5.github.io/tic_tac_toe/).
+The live version of the webpage can be seen [here](https://tpsst5.github.io/tic-tac-toe/).
 ## Status:
 This project is complete.
-The JS file is unfinished, but I don't think I'll spend more time on this project.